-artist, author, producer (art & culture)
+artist, author, producer and director

 With one of her images gracing the official poster of the 2006 Venice Biennale – Dance Section as well as the cover of the Graphis Annuals (Switzerland/U.S.A.), Ito’s crossover work — that transcends the boundaries between genders, cultures, and genres — is the outcome of her own spiritual and artistic quest throughout Germany, Japan and the U.S.A.